junxit/us-congress-bills-116/bill.md

 >     - **(A)** in communities that have a shortage of geriatric workforce professionals; and
 >     - **(B)** in States in which no entity has previously received an award under such paragraph (including as in effect before the date of enactment of the Educating Medical Professionals and Optimizing Workforce Efficiency and Readiness for Health Act of 2019).
 >   - **(8)** *Award amounts* Awards under paragraph (1) shall be in an amount determined by the Secretary.
 Entities that submit applications under this subsection that describe a plan for providing geriatric education and training for home health workers and family caregivers are eligible to receive $100,000 per year more than entities that do not include a description of such a plan.
->   - **(9)** *Reporting*
->     - **(A)** *Reports from entities* Each entity awarded a grant under paragraph (1) shall submit an annual report to the Secretary on financial and programmatic performance under such grant, which may include factors such as the number of trainees, the number of professions and disciplines, the number of partnerships with health care delivery sites, the number of faculty and practicing professionals who participated in continuing education programs, and such other factors as the Secretary may require.
+>   - **(9)** *Reporting* Each entity awarded a grant under paragraph (1) shall submit an annual report to the Secretary on financial and programmatic performance under such grant, which may include factors such as the number of trainees, the number of professions and disciplines, the number of partnerships with health care delivery sites, the number of faculty and practicing professionals who participated in continuing education programs, and such other factors as the Secretary may require.
->     - **(B)** *Reports to Congress*
->       - **(i)** *Annual report* At the end of each fiscal year in which the Secretary awards grants under this subsection, the Secretary shall submit to Congress a report that provides a summary of the financial and programmatic performance of such grants, which may include factors such as—
->         - **(I)** the number of trainees;
->         - **(II)** the number of professions and disciplines;
->         - **(III)** the number of partnerships with health care delivery sites;
->         - **(IV)** the number of faculty and practicing professionals who participated in continuing education programs; and
->         - **(V)** other factors that assess the impact of the program under this subsection on the health status of older adults, the quality of care for older adults, and the knowledge and skills of the Nation’s health care workforce to care for older adults.
->       - **(ii)** *Public availability* The Secretary shall make each report submitted under clause (i), and supporting data, publicly available in an accessible format on the internet website of the Health Resources and Services Administration.
 > - **(b)** *Geriatric Academic Career Awards*
 >   - **(1)** *Establishment of program* The Secretary shall establish a program to award grants, to be known as Geriatric Academic Career Awards, to eligible entities applying on behalf of eligible individuals to promote the career development of such individuals as academic geriatricians or other academic geriatrics health professionals.
 >   - **(2)** *Eligibility*